pragmalang/pragma/docs/why-pragma.md

 ## It Integrates with Many Languages

-You can define the functions used for data processing in many languages, including JavaScript, Python, Ruby, R, LLVM languages (Rust, Go, C, C++, etc), and seemlessly compose them using [directives](./features/directives.md).
+You can define the functions used for data processing in many languages, including JavaScript, Python, Ruby, R, LLVM languages (Rust, Go, C, C++, etc), and seamlessly compose them using [directives](./features/directives.md).

 ## It Runs Locally